jhpyle/docassemble/_docs/documents.md

 the assembled document."

-You will need to do something similar when using [tables](#docx tables) in your .docx file.
+You will need to do something similar when using [tables](#docx tables) in your DOCX file.
 For example, when using a "for" loop over the rows of a table, you would include two extra rows:

 | Name                                               | Age                                             |